FranckPachot/DB-Engines-CPU/README.md

 A tool to measure the CPU usage when running the same workload on different databases

 ⚠️  this is not a benchmark:
-- the configuration of the databases is not tuned
+- the configuration of the databases are not tuned equally
-- what is run on each may not be optimal
+- what is run on each may not be optimal (especially the Sakila scripts are different for each DB)
 - we account for the background processes during the run so a longer response time counts more of them

 ## Usage